Juvenile Intake Officer: Education Requirements and Job Duties

 Salary Info and Job Outlook

-According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of probation officers and correctional treatment specialists, including juvenile intake officers, is expected to grow by 18% between 2010 and 2020.
-The BLS also reported the median annual salary earned by such specialists as $48,190 in May 2012.
+According to the Bureau of Labor Statistics (BLS, www.bls.gov), the employment of probation officers and correctional treatment specialists, including juvenile intake officers, is expected to decline by 1% between 2012 and 2022.
+The BLS also reported the median annual salary earned by such specialists as $48,440 in May 2013.

 Related to Juvenile Intake Officer: Education Requirements and Job Duties